 You can also download the eligibility criteria as a PDF.

 Types of guidance and advice

 Notified medical technologies are usually developed as one of the following:

 Market access support

 Our Office for Market Access offers bespoke services to pharmaceutical, medtech and diagnostics companies.

 - help you identify the most appropriate journey for your product through NICE

 - provide support regarding our processes and methods

 - offer engagement opportunities in relation to particular products, and as part of the Early Access to Medicines Scheme (PDF)

-- broker multi-stakeholder safe harbour meetings between companies, NICE and other relevant players in the NHS landscape.
+- arrange safe harbour meetings between companies, NICE and other relevant parties in the NHS landscape.